 Your bank or credit card company may offer you free credit monitoring services, but there are also paid services that bill you on a monthly or annual cycle.
 These paid services can offer additional benefits, such as dark web and public records monitoring.
 Other add-ons may include insurance protection, meaning that you wouldn’t be held liable for charges that occur if your identity is compromised or stolen during a data breach.

-It’s important to understand what’s covered by your credit monitoring covers and what it doesn’t.
+It’s imperative to understand exactly what your credit monitoring covers and what it doesn’t.
 If you do choose a paid service, consider how the cost fits into your monthly budget and if it offers the features you’re looking for.
 It might make sense to use a paid service if you’re already a victim of identity theft, are at high risk for it, or if you just don’t want to monitor your credit on your own.
 No matter what, it’s always a good idea to assess the options and your needs to see if the investment is worth it.

 While a paid service may sound unnecessary at first, it’s important to understand that you often get what you pay for with credit monitoring services.
 A free product may be enough for some people, but for others, it may be worth it to pay for more comprehensive monitoring to better protect your financial well-being.